How to Effectively Remove Heavy Metals from Drinking Water

 Many homeowners choose the 3-stage filters because it’s already enough for most purposes.
 For less than $300 you can readily find quality filter systems that remove heavy metals and improve the taste of water.
 The total price may or may not include the installation.
 It’s recommended to enquire about this so you’ll know for sure.

 Buying bottled water every now and then is more expensive.
 In addition, the plastic waste will accumulate in landfills, rivers and oceans.
-Although bottled water has undergone many more stages than filtered water at homes, the long-term negative effects will not be worth it.
+Although some bottled water may have undergone many more stages than filtered water at homes, the long-term negative effects will not be worth it.

 Moreover, plastic bottles may be leaching chemicals into the water it contains.
 There are some debates about this.
 But remember, plastic bottles are still made of chemicals and adhesives.
 There’s still a risk of leaching no matter how you look at it.